High Contrast Mode:

 Many electric water heater issues offer simple solutions by replacing one or both heating elements or thermostats.
 However, remember to turn off the power to your electric water heater by turning off the circuit breaker or fuse that powers the unit.
 Additionally, shut off the water supply before attempting repairs, or you might find yourself with a bigger mess than you started with.

 However, if the heating elements do not have any issues, the problem may be the thermostat, electrical circuit or cutoff switch.
 Testing these issues is more complex.
-Fortunately, they are relatively inexpensive to replace/repair (outside of electrical issues) if one of these parts cause your hot water problems.
-It's also important to keep in mind that water heaters have a general life span of approximately 10 to 15 years.
+Fortunately, they are relatively inexpensive to replace/repair (outside of electrical issues).
+It's also important to keep in mind that water heaters have a general life span of approximately 8 to 12 years.
 Therefore, for older models, replacement might be better than repair.
 Also, hard water is tougher on water heaters overall.

 Experienced homeowners can also troubleshoot and provide simple repairs for gas water heaters.
 First, remember to turn the gas pilot control valve to the "pilot" setting for safety before attempting any repairs.
 Plus, shut off the water supply to the unit.
 Routine water heater repair and troubleshooting include: